The scientific community has slammed Vladimir Putin after announcing via a video that Russia has approved the world's first Coronavirus vaccine.

 He noted that the daughter had a slight increase after the second injection was administered but dropped later as well.

-The President claimed the daughter is ‘feeling well’ now and having a ‘high number of antibodies’
+The President claimed the daughter is 'feeling well' now and has a 'high number of antibodies'

-Biologist Professor Francois Balloux from University College London said “Any problem with the Russian vaccination campaign would be disastrous both through its negative effects on health, but also because it would further set back the acceptance of vaccines in the population.”
+Biologist Professor Francois Balloux from University College London said "Any problem with the Russian vaccination campaign would be disastrous both through its negative effects on health, but also because it would further set back the acceptance of vaccines in the population."©Standard Gazette, 2021.
+Unauthorized use and/or duplication of this material without express and written permission from this site’s publisher is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Standard Gazette with appropriate and specific direction to the original content.